cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/1-click-clusters/support.md

 * **Customer Success Manager (CSM)**: Your main point of contact post-sales, responsible for ensuring the delivery of your solution and your overall satisfaction.
 * **Technical Account Manager(TAM)**: An expert specialist who understands the specifics of your deployment, provides ongoing technical guidance, and escalates any complex issues.
 * **Machine Learning Expert (MLE)**: An AI/ML expert within Lambda will provide guidance on how to integrate and scale AI workloads.
-* **Support Engineering**: Lambda’s Support team, available 24/7 via our ticketing portal, is well-versed in 1CC and will be able to respond to any technical support request, escalating issues and incidents early and often.
+* **Support Engineering**: Lambda’s Support team, available 24/7 through our ticketing portal, is well-versed in 1CC and will be able to respond to any technical support request, escalating issues and incidents early and often.

 ## Support scope